Kevin-Glaser/openvpn_learning/README.md

 OpenVPN 3 Linux client
 ======================

+Copied from OpenVPN release v1-beta,LEARNING Only,not for any COMMERCIAL!!!!!!

 This is the next generation OpenVPN client for Linux.
 This project is very different from the more classic OpenVPN 2.x versions.
 First of all, this is currently only a pure client-only implementation.